JasonMorgan/JasonMorgan.github.io/_posts/2021-03-16-flux-flagger-linkerd.md

   Service:    podinfo
 ```

 That shows the current traffic distribution where 100% of the traffic is going to the `podinfo-primary` service.
-You can see this a little more planly with the `linkerd viz stat` command.
+You can see this a little more plainly with the `linkerd viz stat` command.

 ```bash
 linkerd viz stat trafficsplit -n podinfo